deeptho/neumodvb/docs/channel_management.md

 * the service number is purely user defined.

-* some information like `VPID` (video pid) and `PMT PID` is usually not needed for tuning.
+* some information like `VPID` (video PID) and `PMT PID` is usually not needed for tuning.
 In rare cases, their value is needed for tuning.
 One example is services that are not listed in the SDT, nor in PAT.
   These streams are non-compliant, rare,  and are not yet handled well by neumoDVB (please submit a ticket if you find an example)

   Another example are the encrypted BBC streams at 27.5W.
-In this case the PMT is encrypted and it is not even possible to discover the video pid prior to decrypting this PMT.
+In this case the PMT is encrypted and it is not even possible to discover the video PID prior to decrypting this PMT.
 Currently this decryption is implemented un a way that requires the user to specify the video PID.

 Similarly, it is pointless to remove services from the service list because they will be recreated when neumoDVB